Questions about Admissions

 A: South Bend is a diverse mid-size city with a low cost of living.
 It features the accessibility of smaller-sized communities together with the resources of many larger urban areas.
-As a vibrant community, the South Bend area offers a wide variety of opportunities and resources to meet the needs and interests of M.Div. students, coming from diverse backgrounds and experiences.
-The weather in northern Indiana is a typically Midwestern mix of warm summers, cool and snowy winters, wet springs and glorious autumns.
+As a vibrant community, the South Bend area offers a wide variety of opportunities and resources to meet the needs and interests of MDiv students, coming from diverse backgrounds and experiences.
+The weather in northern Indiana is a typical Midwestern mix of warm summers, cool and snowy winters, wet springs, and glorious autumns.

 Q: Where do students live?
 Is on-campus housing available?
 How can I find off-campus housing?

-A: With a wide assortment of affordable housing options available in the area, M.Div. students readily find the type of housing that meets their personal needs.
+A: With a wide assortment of affordable housing options available in the area, MDiv students readily find the type of housing that meets their personal needs.
 Students live both on and off campus.
-The Office of Residence Life and Housing has on-campus housing for single students, married students, and students with children.
+The Office of Housing has on-campus housing for single students, married students, and students with children.
 One of the best resources for finding an off-campus apartment or house is the Residence Life website.
-In addition to this practical guide, the Office of Residence Life & Housing can assist students in their search for housing.
+In addition to this practical guide, the Office of Housing can assist students in their search for housing.

 Q: Do I have to have a car in order to survive?